 Editor’s note: In the early morning of February 24, Russia invaded Ukraine.
 Fighting is ongoing.
-Please use the information in this post as you pray for the situation.
+Please use the information in this post as you pray for Ukraine.

-Given these ominous developments, how should Christians pray for Ukraine?
+Given these ominous developments, how should Christians intercede on behalf of all Ukrainians?
 What do we need to know?
-Here are three things that will help us as we intercede on behalf of all Ukrainians.
+Here are three things that will help us as we pray for Ukraine:

 1. The majority of Ukrainians identify as Christian

 Most Ukrainians are members of the Ukrainian Orthodox Church.
 Eastern Orthodoxy became the official state religion of Ukraine in AD 988.
 About 10% are Roman Catholic.
 According to the Joshua Project, Evangelical Christians make up only 3.62% of the population, but their influence is much greater than this percentage would suggest.
 Christianity Today reported in May of 2021 that in the previous October, “more than 500 evangelicals were elected to all levels of government.
 One even heads a major city — Rivne, in western Ukraine — as mayor.”